Mixss/enauczanie-feed/README.md

 # eNauczanie Feed

 Modify your eNauczanie dashboard to communicate with others!
-Feed tab shows 3 newest messages sent by others.
-To send new message select `Nowa wiadomość` then type your message then/or paste link to an image.
-When you send it everybody will se it!
+The `Feed` tab shows 3 newest messages sent by other users.
+To send a new message select `Nowa wiadomość` then type your message and/or paste link to an image.
+When you send it everybody else will see it!

 ## Table of concepts